How long can cooked chicken stay outside

 It’s important to be able to recognize the signs of spoilage in cooked chicken to avoid consuming potentially harmful food.
 Here are some common signs to look out for:

-See also How to cook wild salmon in the oven
+See also How long to cook white beans in instant pot

 1. Bad odor